 Nomination Committee Terms of Reference

-The Audit Committee is chaired by Patrick Firth.
+The Audit Committee is chaired by Sharon Parr.
 All the other Directors are members.
 Members of the Committee are independent of the Company’s external Auditors and the Investment Adviser.
 The Audit Committee meets at least twice a year and meets with the external Auditors at least twice a year.
 The Audit Committee is responsible for overseeing the Company’s relationship with the external Auditors, including making recommendations to the Board on the appointment of the external Auditors and their remuneration.
 The Committee also considers the nature, scope and results of the Auditors’ work and reviews, and develops and implements policies on the supply of any non-audit services that are to be provided by the external Auditors.

 The Committee receives and reviews reports from the Investment Adviser and the Company’s external Auditors relating to the Company’s Annual and Interim Report and Accounts.
 The Committee also focuses particularly on compliance with legal requirements, accounting standards and the Listing Rules with which the Company has agreed to voluntarily adopt and ensuring that an effective system of internal financial and non-financial controls is maintained.
 The ultimate responsibility for reviewing and approving the Annual and Interim Report and Accounts remains with the Board.